srstevenson/arch-setup/README.md

 # arch-setup

+This repository provides scripts for installing and setting up Arch Linux systems.

-## `install-arch.sh`
+## Scripts

+The following scripts are provided and should be run in the order listed.

-`install-arch.sh` performs an automated installation of Arch Linux with an encrypted ext4 root partition, systemd-boot as the boot loader, periodic file system TRIM, and swap on zram.
+- `install-arch.sh` performs an automated installation of Arch Linux with an encrypted ext4 root partition, systemd-boot as the bootloader, periodic file system TRIM, and swap on zram.
+- `setup-base.sh` configures a base system, such as one installed with `install-arch.sh`, for server or desktop use.
+It configures pacman and installs ufw to manage the netfilter firewall.
+- `setup-devel.sh` installs development tools such as editors, compilers, formatters, and linters.

 ## pre-commit hooks

 [pre-commit] is used to run formatters and linters before committing changes.
-Install pre-commit and dependencies with `pacman -Syu pre-commit shfmt` and install the pre-commit hooks with `pre-commit install`.
+Install pre-commit and dependencies with `pacman -Syu pre-commit shfmt` and add the pre-commit hooks to your local repository with `pre-commit install`.

 [pre-commit]: https://pre-commit.com/